cheekujha/react-inline-date/README.md

 # react-inline-date

-> React Date Input Component .
-See image below for example.
+> React Date Input Component.

 ## Install
 You need to have react and react-dom as dependencies in your project.